Key Takeaways

 - You can mail a signed and dated letter to Social Security that includes your name, Social Security number, and the date you would like to be enrolled in Medicare in OH.

-The cost for Medicare in OH will be the same for most Ohioans.
-Still, some plans and premiums may vary based on different factors, such as:
+The cost for Medicare in OH may vary based on factors such as:

 - Income level